THE AMAZING 2001 FLOOD!

 total nonsense.

-This however was a modern day flood of
+This however was a modern day flood of tremendous

-tremendous proportions.
-Now that I realize more about what
+Now that I realize

-happened, I believe Tropical Storm Allison
+happened, I now consider Tropical Storm Allison

-created an 'Event of a Lifetime' that all of
+to be an 'Event of a Lifetime' that all of

 us who live in Houston will remember forever.